 Legal advice is to start your claim as early as possible, even if the implications of your child’s injury are not yet able to be diagnosed.
-The Medical Negligence Experts offers a free, no-obligation consultation with a legal advisor who specialises in this field of law.
+The Medical Negligence Experts offers a free, no-obligation conversation with an agent.
 They can help answer the initial questions you have about your right to make a pressure sores claim.
 Moreover, they can show you first-hand how to do so.

 Funding a Compensation Claim for Pressure Sores